-Open the front door of the UPS cabinet to access the power switches, as listed below, (see Figure 5-1):
+Open the front door of the UPS cabinet to access the power switche Qm & then rear side to access switches Q1-Q4, as listed below, (see Figure 5-1):

-Q1: Rectifier input switch - connects the UPS to the main power supply.

-Q2: Bypass input switch - connects the UPS to the bypass power supply.

-Q3: Maintenance bypass switch(lockable) - supplies power to the load when UPS is being serviced.
+- Qm: Mains Incomer switch- Powers the input transformer - Q1: Rectifier input switch connects the UPS to the main power supply. - Q2: Bypass input switch connects the UPS to the bypass power supply. - Q3: Maintenance bypass switch(lockable) supplies power to the load when UPS is being serviced.